daniellutz/guides/source/getting-started/ember-cli.md

 testem.json
 ```

-Let's quickly take a look at the anatomy of an Ember application.
+Let's take a look at the folders and files Ember CLI generates.

 **app**: This is where folders and files for models, components, routes,
 templates and styles are stored.
-As we'll see, the majority of our coding on a
+The majority of your coding on an Ember
 project happens in this folder.

-**bower_components / _bower.json**: **bower** is a dependency management tool.
+**bower_components / _bower.json**: **Bower** is a dependency management tool.
 It is used in Ember to manage front-end plugins and component dependencies
 (HTML, CSS, JavaScript, etc).
-All bower components are installed in the
+All Bower components are installed in the
 bower_components directory.
 If we open `bower.json`, we see the list of
 dependencies that are installed automatically including Ember, jQuery, Ember
 Data and QUnit (for testing).
 If we add additional front-end dependencies,
 such as `bootstrap`, we will see them listed here and added to the
 `bower_components` directory.

-**config**: The config directory contains the _environment.js_ file which lists
+**config**: The config directory contains the _environment.js_ where you can
-environmental settings for our app.
+configure settings for your app.

 **dist**: When we build our app for deployment, the output files will be created
 here.

 **node_modules / package.json**: This directory and file are from **npm**.
 _npm_ is the package manager for Node.js.
 Ember is built with Node and uses a